 The Merry Blacksmith is an Irish tune requiring low F# and low D. Some smallpipe chanters can play low F# if they have tone holes and you tape over one them and close the other on your leg when you want low F# instead of low G. This also requires the remaining length of the chanter below the tone holes to be just right to give an in tune low F# once both tone holes are closed (my Hamon chanter does this).
 Of course, there’s still low D to contended with so I just play our normal “high” F# and “high” D in the ending phrases and use birls on low A for the low F# elsewhere, as seen in the arrangement given here.
 The Irish setting will also tie the low As together across the bar lines, without a gracenote were applicable.
 I utilized this pause in the first part between the first and second bars, but inserted a gracenote between the second and thirds bars.

-Having 2 rushes running past the rather lowly placed E hole made it even flatter such that I then needed to elongate it as well to sharpen the E. I use 1 rush in my EJ Jones chanter, so their use isn’t isolated to the McCallum chanter.
+Having 2 rushes running past the rather lowly placed E hole made it even flatter than the hole’s placement made it, such that I then needed to elongate the hole to sharpen the E to compensate for its lower relative position to the other holes when the a rush is used to flatten the whole chanter.
+I use 1 rush in my EJ Jones chanter, so their use isn’t isolated to the McCallum chanter.
 The MacLellan chanter generally does not need a rush, being a very natural 440 Hz chanter as is the Piper’s Choice border pipe chanter.
-I’m using a medium Sound Supreme/John Elliott medium border pipe reed as supplied by Piper’s Choice with their border pipe chanter which I did own at one point but gave it to a friend as a gift for graduating.
-I’m thinking a normal reed will work just as well, I was just hoping a border reed would make the McCallum behave a little better, but alas I still needed to modify the chanter.
+I’m using a medium Sound Supreme/John Elliott border pipe reed as supplied by Piper’s Choice with their border pipe chanter which I did own at one point but gave it to a friend as a gift for graduating.
+I’m thinking a normal reed will work just as well, I was just hoping a border reed would make the McCallum pitch a little better, but alas I still needed to modify the chanter.
 Before making my modifications, I did have success with a regular Gilmour reed with 3(!) rushes.
 Rushes are a much better solution to flattening a whole chanter.
 Rushes unilaterally flatten all the notes at once and have little affect on the performance (unless you add tac and then you may observe some quirky behavior).
-Once you start taping over a whole by more than 40%, the tone of the note suffers and it can even collapse when under blown.
+Once you start taping over a hole by more than 40%, the tone of the note suffers and it can even collapse when under-blown.
 Collapse means to flatten to a completely different pitch.